chatziko/audioengine-a5-controller/README.md

 [`switch`](https://esphome.io/components/switch/gpio.html) (for Power/Mute)
 and [`number`](https://esphome.io/components/number/template.html) (for Volume) components.
-Changes to these components trigger the `update_speaker_state` which transmits the changes to the speaker (serializing them in case of multiple changes).
+Changes to these components trigger the `update_speaker_state` script which transmits the changes to the speaker (serializing them in case of multiple changes).
 Note that the Volume is displayed in Home Assistant as a textbox by default;
 to display it as a slider use the following [lovelace